Sony Music Entertainment is diving into the red-hot podcasting biz.

-Sony Music signed the deal with Davidson and Mayer on Thursday (May 16) after weeks of negotiations — and the duo are getting set up Friday in offices at The Yard in the Gowanus section of Brooklyn.
+Sony Music signed the deal with Davidson and Mayer on Thursday (May 16) after weeks of negotiations — and the duo are getting set up Friday in offices in Brooklyn.
 According to Mayer, they’re also going to be posting job listings for the new venture.

 The joint venture — which doesn’t have an official name at this point — will create and distribute original scripted and unscripted podcast programming across multiple genres and topics.
 Davidson and Mayer will lead the company and focus on developing talent and storytelling.
 Sony Music will provide resources for content creation and monetization, including marketing, sales and distribution, business development, audio production, and data and analytics.